As the healthcare industry continues to grow, the need for qualified Practical Nursing professionals also increases.

 WSCC’s Practical Nursing program maintains a long-standing reputation for above average licensure and job placement rates.
 Our three-year licensure rate is 98.3% with a job placement rate of 100%.

-We enhance our classroom instruction with concurrent clinical experiences at Marietta Memorial Hospital, Selby General Hospital, Harmar Place, and Heartland of Marietta.
-You will also gain experience through observational time with home nursing, nursery schools, physicians' offices, and clinics.
+We enhance our classroom instruction with concurrent clinical experiences at Marietta Memorial Hospital, Selby General Hospital, WVU Medicine Camden Clark, and multiple Extended Care Facilities.
+You will also gain experience through observational time with preschools, physicians’ offices, and school nurse rotations.
 The combination of classes and clinical experiences give our graduates the skills necessary to begin working or advance their education.

 Teresa R. Adams, MHM BSN RN